geoff-m/worker-pool/README.md

 With the aforementioned CMake options set, the above code will print something like

 ```
-Error: The requested wait would deadlock: t1 would wait for itself via: t2 -> t1.
+Error: The requested wait would deadlock: t1 would wait for itself via t2 -> t1.
 ```

 This message means that t2 was waiting for t1